JRH-1997/Scripts-MKS/EN.md

 -   Personal missions, including scheduled transport missions.
 -	Planned missions (Not displayed in the UK version)
 -   Alliance Missions, including alliance event missions.
--	Total, previous three added together (Not shown in image yet).
+-	Total, previous three added together (Optional, Not shown in image yet).
 <br>
 An "Ambulance Only" mission is added to the amounts for 250 credits each.
 This is because that is the amount for a ambulance only mission without transporting the patient.
 More patients, fly car or transporting a patients has higher earnings.
 <br>